-CAUTION!
 Be sure the log clamp, pivot rails, turning arm and toe boards are adjusted out of the path of the log before loading a log onto the bed.
 Failure to do so may result in machine damage or cause misalignment.

-- 2. Raise the side supports on the sawmill bed to prevent the log from falling off the side of the bed. - 3.
+- 2. Raise the side supports to prevent the log from falling off the side of the bed. - 3.
 Use cant hooks or loading equipment to move the log to the foot of the loading arms. - 4.
 Roll the log onto the loader so that it is approximately centered with the sawmill bed.

 The log turner will operate much easier if the log is centered on the sawmill bed.

 DANGER!
-Keep all persons out of the path of moving equipment and logs when operating sawmill or loading and turning logs.
-Failure to do so will result in serious injury.
+Keep all persons out of the path of moving equipment and logs when operating saw-mill or loading and turning logs.

-- 5. Raise the loader to lift the log onto the sawmill bed.
-Simply let the loader rise until the log rolls onto the mill bed. - 6.
-Raise the clamp up to prevent the log from rolling off the bed. - 7.
-Clamp the log and lower the loading arm.
+- 5. Hold the LOG LOADER lever up until the log rolls onto the mill bed. - 6.
+Raise the CLAMP UP lever to prevent the log from rolling off the bed.

+- 7. Clamp the log and lower the loading arm. - 8.
 Leave the loading arm about halfway up while squaring the log.
 This will stop the log from rolling off the side of the mill.

 WARNING!
-Always leave loading arm halfway up while log is on saw-mill bed.
-Failure to do so may result in serious injury or death.
+Always leave loading arm halfway up while log is on sawmill bed.